slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Ask questions.
 But you must be curious, asking questions without paying attention is worthless.
 Making good/unusual questions will make people interested in you.
 Can be as simple as «what is your favourite book» or as deep as «why is your best friend, your best friend?».
 It’s hard to fake an answer.
 “What kind of challenges did you have at work this week?
 What kind of challenges do you have living in this part of the country?
 What kinds of challenges do you have raising teenagers?”
 Everyone has got challenges.
 It gets people to share what their priorities in life are at that point in time.
 - Don’t be stubborn.
 Make your point and leave it.
 Let go.
 Is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don’t judge.
 Know how to lead a conversation and how to go with the conversational flow.

-> *'Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it.' -- Kevin Kelly*
+> *"Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it."
+-- Kevin Kelly*

-> *'Smart people talking to other smart people tend to have vety short conversations.' -- Naval Ravikant*
+> *"Smart people talking to other smart people tend to have vety short conversations."
+-- Naval Ravikant*

 ### How to tell good stories?

 Good stories condense a massive amount of details into a consumable and shareable form.
 Its primary purpose isn’t accuracy, but entertainment.
 When it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

-> *'Cinema is just life with the boring parts cut out.' -- Alfred Hitchcock*
+> *"Cinema is just life with the boring parts cut out."
+-- Alfred Hitchcock*

-> *'The more you say, the less people remember.' -- François Fénelon*
+> *"The more you say, the less people remember."
+-- François Fénelon*

 ### How to discord?